RelevanceAI/relevanceai/docsrc/source/cluster_base.rst

 - :code:`metadata` (optional if you want to store cluster metadata)
 - :code:`get_centers` (optional if you want to store cluster centroid documents)

-:code:`Centroidbase` is the most basic class to inherit.
+:code:`CentroidBase` is the most basic class to inherit.
 Use this class if you have an in-memory fitting algorithm.

 If your clusters return centroids, you will want to inherit